By Talkwalker

 Transparency is key

-The internet is a big open source of information.
+The internet is a vast open source of information.
 If consumers have a question about your brand, they will find an answer.
-It’s down to whether that answer comes from you or not.
+It’s whether that answer comes from you or not.

 Be authentic